 Nike (NKE) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the athletic apparel maker had lost 2.04% over the past month, lagging the Consumer Discretionary sector's gain of 3.21% and the S&P 500's gain of 4.3% in that time.
+Coming into today, shares of the athletic apparel maker had lost 5.09% in the past month.
+In that same time, the Consumer Discretionary sector gained 3.66%, while the S&P 500 gained 4.12%.

 Investors will be hoping for strength from NKE as it approaches its next earnings release.
-On that day, NKE is projected to report earnings of $0.58 per share, which would represent year-over-year growth of 11.54%.
-Our most recent consensus estimate is calling for quarterly revenue of $10.08 billion, up 7.52% from the year-ago period.
+The company is expected to report EPS of $0.57, up 9.62% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $10.08 billion, up 7.53% from the year-ago period.

-Any recent changes to analyst estimates for NKE should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for NKE.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.26% higher within the past month.
-NKE currently has a Zacks Rank of #2 (Buy).
+Within the past 30 days, our consensus EPS projection has moved 0.05% higher.
+NKE is holding a Zacks Rank of #2 (Buy) right now.

-Valuation is also important, so investors should note that NKE has a Forward P/E ratio of 30.17 right now.
-For comparison, its industry has an average Forward P/E of 16.62, which means NKE is trading at a premium to the group.
+Digging into valuation, NKE currently has a Forward P/E ratio of 30.29.
+Its industry sports an average Forward P/E of 17.09, so we one might conclude that NKE is trading at a premium comparatively.

 The Shoes and Retail Apparel industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 65, which puts it in the top 26% of all 250+ industries.
+This group has a Zacks Industry Rank of 62, putting it in the top 25% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.